-So, when we talk about being sustainable and eco-friendly, we want to be as transparent as we can be.
+So, when we talk about being sustainability and eco-friendliness, we want to be as transparent as we can be.

-Only then, your purchase decisions will lead to more natural tea.
+Only then, your purchase decisions will lead to more natural and conscious tea.

 And we are not stopping here.
-At Teazaar we believe in trust and reasonability.
-Being a community of tea lovers that believe in sustainable tea, we are already equipped with the tools to get the job done.
+At Teazaar we believe in trust and transparency.
+Being a community of tea lovers that believe in sustainable and conscious tea, we are already equipped with the tools to get the job done.